semaphoreci/docs/docs/essentials/prioritization.md

 # Prioritizing jobs

-At the end of the day when everyone is committing their work or in cases when there is a sudden burst of activity like when you start to roll out deployments for multiple services, the [quota][quota-link] of maximum parallel jobs for your organization could easily be reached.
+The job `priority`  allows you to manage the order in which the enqueued jobs are starting to run when the [quota][quota-link] of maximum parallel jobs for your organization is reached.

-In these situations, it is important to know which job will be run next and to be able to configure it if needed.

-The feature that enables this is called the job `priority`.

 Each new job is assigned a priority between a `0` and a `100` and the jobs with higher priority are run first.

+These priorities are assigned automatically as it is described below, but you can also override those default values and configure the job priorities directly in your YAML configuration files.

 ## Default job priorities